Peter Navarro: Personal life

-In 2001 Navarro married Leslie Lebon, a California architect.
-The couple lived in Laguna Beach with Lebon's son from a previous marriage while Navarro was a professor at UC Irvine.
+In 2001, Navarro married Leslie Lebon, a California architect.
+The couple lived in Laguna Beach, with Lebon's son from a previous marriage, while Navarro was a professor at UC Irvine.
 In late 2018, Lebon filed for divorce in Orange County.
 Their divorce became final in December 2020.
+At the Republican National Convention in July 2024, Navarro announced that he was engaged to a woman named Bonnie.